-In parallel with mathematics, the science assessment framework for TIMSS 2007 is organized around two dimensions, a content dimension specifying the domains or subject matter to be assessed within science (for example, biology, chemistry, physics, and Earth science at the eighth grade) and a cognitive dimension specifying the domains or thinking processes to be assessed (that is, knowing, applying, and reasoning).
-The cognitive domains describe the sets of behaviors expected of students as they engage with the science content.

-The content and cognitive domains are the foundation of the TIMSS 2007 fourth- and eighth-grade assessments.
-The content domains differ for the fourth and eighth grades, reflecting the nature and difficulty of the science widely taught at each grade.
+The science assessment framework for TIMSS 2011 consists of a content dimension specifying the subject matter domains to be assessed within science (for example, biology, chemistry, physics, and earth science at the eighth grade) and a cognitive dimension specifying the cognitive domains or skills and behaviors (that is, knowing, applying, and reasoning) expected of students as they engage with the science content.
+The content domains differ for the fourth and eighth grades, reflecting the nature and difficulty of the science taught at each grade.
 There is more emphasis at the fourth grade on life science than on its counterpart, biology, at the eighth grade.
 At the eighth grade, physics and chemistry are assessed as separate content domains, and receive more emphasis than at fourth grade, where they are assessed as one content domain, physical science.
-The cognitive framework, however, is the same for both grades, encompassing a range of cognitive processes involved in learning science concepts and knowledge and engaging in scientific inquiry right through the primary and middle school years.
+The cognitive framework, however, is the same for both grades, encompassing a range of cognitive processes involved in learning science concepts and engaging in scientific inquiry right through the primary and middle school years.
 Exhibit 6 shows the target percentages of testing time devoted to each science content and cognitive domain for the fourth- and eighth-grade assessments.